-And what’s this about the pain of Structural Integration?
-We Structurally Integrated bodies may chuckle.
-Oh yes, there may be pain, however it is the pain of releasing pain that was already stored in the body.
+And what about intense sensations that people sometimes experience with Structural Integration?
+We Structurally Integrators may take a breath, and explain.
+Yes, there may be some discomfort at times.
+It is not our intention to create more pain in a person’s body; and it is our intention to assist the release of stuck pain that may have already been there for a while.
 Thomas Meyers, a teacher and practitioner of integrative bodywork, once said that there are three kinds of pain.
 There is the pain of injury, the pain that gets stored in the body, and the pain of releasing that stored pain.
 That is what people may feel during a Structural Integration session.
 I tell my clients “Bless the burnies.”
 The burning sensation is due to tissue change in what is called myofascial release.
 As fibers lengthen and separate, heat may be released as more space is created in the tissues.
 My client Kate remarked, “Blessed be the “burnies” and bring on the freedom!”
-Yes, this Structural Integration is a path of purification, and sometimes by fire.
-If you want change, a Structural Integrator’s table is a good place to be.
+Yes, Structural Integration is a path of purification, and sometimes by what feels like gentle, fire.
+If you are looking for change in your body and your life, a Structural Integrator’s table is a good place to be.

 The day my pelvis became horizontal.
 Ah, that was a good day; one that I will always hold dear.